ESSAY | By Chris Graham

 It’s one thing to have faith in the institutions that underpin our society.
 But when one of those institutions – or at least a significant part of it – isn’t working and we won’t even consider discussing changing it, that’s not faith, that’s blind faith, and blind faith is how you sustain a religion, not a criminal justice system.

-It’s ironic when you think about it, because at one point in time, it was the Catholic Church that made most of the laws that governed our lives.
+It’s ironic when you think about it, because a few hundred years ago or so, it was the Catholic Church that made most of the laws that governed our lives.
 The reason why it doesn’t anymore is because ‘the system’ didn’t protect enough of the people it claimed to serve.
-It protected the elites – men, the only people allowed then, and now, to hold high office in the Church.
+It protected the elites – men, the only people allowed then (and still now) to hold high office in the Church.
 And that is precisely what we’re confronting today – a growing body of people, in this case women, who are railing against a system that is failing them.
 Spectacularly.

 Speaking of failure, and keeping the faith… if you think Scott Morrison’s handling of the growing scandal that is engulfing his government is going to improve, then you’ve already forgotten how his 2020 started.